codess-aus/PL-900/Core_components.md

 You do not need to open inbound firewall ports to access an on-premises SQL server.
 Installing the on- premises data gateway enables on-premises databases to trigger flows and Power Apps to read and write data.

+You are building Power Platform solutions for your company.
+The company needs to scan invoice data in Power Platform apps.
+You need to use Al guilder to implement the solution.
+Which four actions should you perform in sequence?

+1. Build a form processing model in Al guilder.
+2. Train the model with invoice samples.
+3. Publish the model.
+4. use the model in Power Apps.

+You should build a form processing model in Al Builder.
+You can use different Al model types in Al guilder depending on your business needs.
+In this case, you should build a form processing Al model to extract information from the scanned invoices.

+You should train the model with invoice samples.
+The train step prepares a model that extracts the desired information.
+You should provide five invoices to train your model, selecting the fields that you need to extract the data from.

+You should then publish the model.
+After you train the model, you have to publish it to make it available for Power Apps or Power Automate.

+Finally, pu should use the model in Power Apps.
+You can use the form processor control component to scan the invoice and read the data that you need to extract.